diacode/diacode-website/source/blog/2016-07-15-building-a-simple-chat-using-phoenix-framework-presence-and-react.markdown

 One of the most important and exciting new features included in the recent release of Phoenix Framework 1.2 is the Presence module.
 This new addition makes it super easy to track users connected to a room along with some metadata like the status and more stuff that you may want to track.
+You can even have a cluster of nodes running with users connected to the same room from different nodes and Presence module will take care of keeping them synchronized behind scenes.

 Despite 1.2 version was released about three weeks ago (as of the publishing of this post) the guides haven’t changed too much.
-Although the documentation is really helpful and updated to cover this feature we missed a specific guide about this particular topic so here is our attempt to explain how to use Presence module in one of the most typical scenarios, a chat application.
+Digging in the documentation is really helpful and you will see it's updated to cover this feature although we missed a specific guide about this particular topic so here is our attempt to explain how to use Presence module in one of the most typical scenarios, a chat application.

-This post will start a series of posts where we'll build **Talkex**, a complete messaging application with WebRTC videocalls included.
+This post will start a series of posts where we'll build [Talkex](https://talkex.diacode.com), a complete messaging application with WebRTC videocalls included.
 But for now let's start with the chat part.

 ## Setting up Presence configuration